abhra0897/LameGallery/README.md

 This is just a prototype.
 Now I need make a proper PCB and a 3D printed enclosure.

+## How TO Use:
+1. Turn on LameGallery using the switch
+2. Press the button (connected to GPIO0) to display the next image
+3. Press and hold the button for 2-3 seconds to turn ON WiFi Access Point
+4. Connect to the access point with the given SSID and Password
+5. Go to the shown URL and upload up to 4 jpg files (each file <=300kB)
+6. Press and hold the button for 2-3 seconds to turn OFF WiFi Access Point

+## Parts:
+1. ESP8266 (ESP-12E Board)
+2. ST7789 240x240 IPS LCD Display

+## Libraries:
+1. Tjpg Decoder
+2. TFT_eSPI (stripped unused parts)
+3. LameUI

+** Here I've used LameUI (https://github.com/abhra0897/LameUI) as the GUI library.
+This library is under development and is in the experimental phase.

 ## Demonstration

 ### View 1